 <guest-port> set the

-mapping between your own machine and the emulated system, respectively.
+mapping between your machine and the emulated system.

-For example, the following command sets up a redirection that handles all incoming TCP connections to your host (development) machine on 127.0.0.1:5000 and will pass them through to the emulated system on 10.0.2.15:6000:
+For example, the following command sets up a redirection that handles all incoming TCP connections to your host (development) machine on 127.0.0.1:5000 and passes them through to the emulated system on 10.0.2.15:6000:

 redir add tcp:5000:6000